liamwalsh1980/Milestone-Project-3/README.md

 I then added a new function called profile(username) in my app.py python file.
 Using the app.route decorator, this function includes the GET and POST methods, username session cookie called ‘user’, return render_template to the user's profile along with return redirect to the login page if the user fails to login successfully.
 Effectively, this function grabs the session user’s username from the database.

+This page is for viewing, editing and deleting films already added and therefore covers the R','U' and 'D' based on the CRUD convention.

+R = Read for viewing the films added by the user logged in U = Update for editing any film added by the user logged in D = Delete for deleing any film added by the user logged in

+### Delete function

+I added a python function called 'delete_film' in the app.py file for users to be able delete only the films they have added by clicking the 'Done' button within their profile page.
+The function uses the app.route decorator with the film_id from MongoDB in parentheses.
+By using the .remove method, the _id from MongoDB, ObjectId from MongoDB with the film_id inside curly brackets, users are able to remove (delete) any film they have added.
+I also included a flash message to indicate to the user that the film they wanted to remove has been successfully deleted.
+The flash message displays in the 'Films' page as this is where the user is taken after the film is deleted.
+I used the redirect import to achieve this.

+>Note: Instead of using the session.pop(“user”) method I considered using the session.clear() but this I think wouldn’t work as well as this removes all session cookies applicable to the application.

+With the signup, login and logout functions now in place and working I felt I needed to show only relevant links on the navigation bar based on whether the user is signed in to their account or not.
+I used the Jinja templating language to apply templating logic to the navbars.
+In the base.html template and within the navbars I positioned a Jinja if statement for the ‘session.user’ so that users that aren’t logged in will only see the Homepage, Films page, Login page, Signup page and Contact Us page within the navbars.
+If a user is signed in to their account, they will be able to see on the navbars the Homepage, Films page, Profile page, Add Films page, Logout page and Contact Us page.
+If an ‘Admin’ user Is logged in, they will be able to see the Manage Genres page as well.

 [Back to top ⇧](#filmzone)

 ### Add Film page

 Before I started designing the ‘add film’ template I made sure that all film genres were added according to my Data Schema, Genre collections and matches to the MongoDB created earlier on this project.
 I then created a new html template called ‘add_film’ for all signed in users to add a film to the website.
-This is part of the CRUD function and specific to ‘C’ for create i.e., adding/creating a new film.
+This is part of the CRUD convention and specific to ‘C’ for create i.e., adding/creating a new film.
 I applied the Jinja templating language for extending the base template and block content as normal and below that added a subheader ‘Add Film’.
 I then created a form for users to complete in order to add a film which would be on both the ‘Films’ page and the users profile page for editing/removing.
 The form consists of the following: -

 - Genre Name (Choose from list).
 This section of the form is a dropdown menu with pre-populated genres already added.
 The user just needs to select the relevant genre.
 This field is mandatory and without selecting a genre will mean that the ‘add film’ request cannot be submitted.